galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

 McKinley, G.A., A.R.
-Fay, Y. Eddebbar, L. Gloege and N. Lovenduski, External forcing explains recent decadal variability of the ocean carbon sink, AGU Advances in review, 2020.
+Fay, Y. Eddebbar, L. Gloege and N. Lovenduski, External forcing explains recent decadal variability of the ocean carbon sink, revised for AGU Advances, 2020.
 [Read it on ESSOArchive](https://www.essoar.org/doi/abs/10.1002/essoar.10501723.1)

 Ridge, S.M. and G.A.
 McKinley, Expanded context of the Nutrient Stream: Advective controls on the North Atlantic anthropogenic carbon sink, Global Biogeochem.
 Cycles, in review 2020.